(A) Adjudication hearings may be conducted before the board, a board hearing committee or a hearing examiner appointed by the board.

-(C) The board committee shall be composed of at least three board members, and one alternate, appointed by the board at a public meeting, to serve for a term of one year.
-One board committee member shall preside and be responsible for conduct of the hearing.
-The presiding board member shall also be responsible for approving the report and recommendation discussed in paragraph (F) of this rule.
-The board committee may request advice on legal questions from a staff attorney employed by the board, or an attorney with whom the board contracts as a hearing examiner, related to procedural or evidentiary questions or in preparation of the report and recommendation.
+(C) The board hearing committee shall be composed of at least three board members, and one or more alternates, appointed by the board at a public meeting, to serve for a term of one year.
+One board hearing committee member shall preside and be responsible for conduct of the hearing.
+The presiding board member shall also be responsible for approving the report and recommendation discussed in paragraph (H) of this rule.
+The board hearing committee may request advice on legal questions from a staff attorney employed by the board, or an attorney with whom the board contracts as a hearing examiner, related to procedural or evidentiary questions or in preparation of the report and recommendation.
 This legal consultation shall not be deemed an ex parte communication.

-(E) The board committee or hearing examiner shall conduct hearings so as to prevent unnecessary delay, maintain order and ensure the development of a clear record.
-The authority of the board committee or hearing examiner conducting a hearing includes, but is not limited to, the following:
+(F) The board hearing committee or hearing examiner shall conduct hearings so as to prevent unnecessary delay, maintain order and ensure the development of a clear record.
+The authority of the board hearing committee or hearing examiner conducting a hearing includes, but is not limited to, the following:

 (1) Administering oaths or affirmations;

 (2) Ordering that subpoenas be issued or that depositions in lieu of live testimony be conducted;

 (3) Examining witnesses and directly witnesses to testify;

 (4) Making rulings on admissibility of evidence;

 (5) Making rulings on procedural motions, whether such motions are oral or written;

 (7) Requesting briefs, before, during or after a hearing;

 (8) Issuing scheduling orders for exchange of documents and filing deadlines;